kashifsoofi/kashifsoofi.github.io/_posts/2019-08-17-rsa-encryption-in-csharp-using-microsoft-cryptography.md

 Sample class library implementing RSA encryption using Microsoft's Cryptography Library

 ## Introduction
-**RSA (Rivest–Shamir–Adleman)** is a public-key cryptostystems.
+**RSA (Rivest–Shamir–Adleman)** is a public-key cryptosystem.
 In such a cryptosystem, a pair of keys is used often called private and public key pair.

 Public key cryptosystems are used for 2 major use cases
-# Encryption
+1. Encryption
-# Verification
+2. Verification

 Focus of this article is encryption.
 With a public key cryptosystem, private key is always kept secure by the owner and public key is publically accessible.
 Encryption is always done with a public key, this ensures that only the owner of private key can access the data unencrypted and will remain private between the encrytor and owner of private key.